Mann-Conomy/tf-exchange/README.md

 ## Examples

-Easily convert and exchange TF2 currencies with a single rate for all arithmetic operations.
+Easily convert between TF2 currencies with a single exchange rate for all arithmetic operations.

 ```js
 try {